How to spend an unforgettable week in Bermuda

 Day 5 - Discover natural wonders

 For those who prefer to explore on foot or two wheels, Bermuda’s compact size makes it ideal for hiking and cycling.
 One of the best ways to experience the island’s natural beauty is along the Bermuda Railway Trail, an 18-mile scenic path that follows the route of a historic railway and winds through stunning landscapes, coastal cliffs, and peaceful neighbourhoods.
-Wander through the shaded trails of Walsingham Nature Reserve, where mangroves, limestone formations, and crystal-clear swimming holes reveal another side of Bermuda’s remarkable landscape.
+Or, go diving underwater to explore the beautiful coral and enchanting shipwrecks.

 Days 6 & 7 - Sightsee the city and relax by the sea